What motivates you to do a good job?

 My desire to teach was sparked by my own baby sister.
 Since my sister has a profound learning disorder, it has been and appears to be a challenge to assist her with her educational growth.
 However, she eventually received the individual treatment she needed, and I am extremely pleased with her success.
 My desire to support students in the same way that my sister was helped motivates me to pursue a career as a special education teacher.

 Most viewed questions:

 This is one of the most difficult questions to answer.
 You can’t explicitly respond to a large sum of money or a low wage.
 Check out all of the options for answering this question.

 What are the other types of question that I can be asked on this topic?

-Answer – The interviewer might frame the same question in several ways only to confuse you but you should hold your ground and not get distracted by such tricks.
-Some of the other framed questions can be:
+The interviewer may ask the same question several times to confuse you, but you must remain focused and not be confused by such ruses.
+Any of the other questions that can be framed are:

 Can I involve any daily habit that motivates me?

 Yes, you should incorporate certain everyday routines that can help you stay inspired.